zenstruck/foundry/README.md

 $post->forceSet('created-at', new \DateTime()); // can use kebab case

 /**
- * CAVEAT - when force setting multiple properties, the previous set's changes will be lost because
+ * CAVEAT - When force setting multiple properties, the previous set's changes will be lost because
  * of auto-refreshing.
-Use "withoutAutoRefresh()" or forceSetAll() to overcome this.
+Use "withoutAutoRefresh()" (shown above) or "forceSetAll()" to overcome this.
  */
 $post->forceSetAll([
     'title' => 'Different title',